graycoreio/daffodil/libs/design/src/atoms/form/form-field/README.md

 <design-land-example-viewer-container example="form-field-with-suffix"></design-land-example-viewer-container>

-### Suffix as an action button
-`[daffPrefix]` can also be used as an action button (e.g. submit or clear button).

-<design-land-example-viewer-container example="form-field-with-inner-action"></design-land-example-viewer-container>

-## Outer action
-An outer action may be used to provide a different visual by using the `[daffFormFieldAction]` selector.
-This will place the action outside of control UI.
-Avoid using `[daffFormFieldAction]` with a `fluid` appearance.

-<design-land-example-viewer-container example="form-field-with-outer-action"></design-land-example-viewer-container>

 ## Creating a custom form field control
 In addition to the controls that Daffodil Design provides, you can create your own custom control by using the `DaffFormFieldControl` interface.